Ohio Nurse Practice Act (2 Hours)

 An LPN must (H) maintain the confidentiality of patient information, communicating patient information with other members of the healthcare team for healthcare purposes only and accessing patient information only for patient care purposes or for fulfilling assigned job responsibilities.
 This includes not disseminating patient information through social media, texting, emailing, or any other form of communication for purposes other than patient care.

-An LPN (I) does not disclose identifiable patient healthcare information unless the patient gives written consent by a properly executed release of information.
-Only in limited circumstances in accord with authorized legal authority does an LPN release individually identifiable patient healthcare information without a written consent of the patient.
+An LPN (I) must not disclose identifiable patient healthcare information unless the patient gives written consent by a properly executed release of information.
+Only in limited circumstances in accord with authorized legal authority should an LPN release individually identifiable patient healthcare information without written consent of the patient.

-When directed to observe, advise, instruct, or evaluate the performance of a nursing task, the LPN (J) uses acceptable standards of safe nursing care as a basis for that observation, advice, instruction, teaching, or evaluation and communicates information consistent with acceptable standards of safe nursing care with respect to the nursing task.
+When directed to observe, advise, instruct, or evaluate the performance of a nursing task, the LPN must (J) use acceptable standards of safe nursing care as a basis for that observation, advice, instruction, teaching, or evaluation and should communicate information consistent with acceptable standards of safe nursing care with respect to the nursing task.

-[This section covers subsections (A) thru (D) of the OAC 4723-4-05, Standards relating to competent practice as a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.]
+[This section covers subsections (A) through (D) of the OAC 4723-4-05, Standards relating to competent practice as a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.]

 A certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, and clinical nurse specialist must (A):